Table of contents

 - by organizing product tests in exchange for reviews,

 You can carry out these operations by setting up transactional emails in your mailing tool, using dedicated Shopify apps.
 We can also help you by organizing product tests that generate reviews on your site.
-Don't hesitate to contact us for more information.
+Don't hesitate to contact us to find out more.

-Reassurance Elements
+Reassurance elements

 There are two types of reassurance elements: